 “Don’t be so rude.
 You’ll smell in a few days as well.
 Just wait till the first maggots appear in your body.
-You don’t remember me you little shit.
+You don’t remember me, you little shit.
 I’m Julian, your little brother, and I’ve been here since 1943.
 I’m over there, and it looks like I have to look at you every day.
-Makes me sick!”
+It makes me sick!”
 Julian Cameron Fielding said.

 “Can’t you wait until the service is finished?”

-“What does it matter, they don’t hear and see us.
-We are just here.
-Mostly forgotten!
-Waiting, I don’t know for what.
+“What does it matter?
+They don’t hear and see us.
+We are just here, mostly forgotten!
+Waiting, I don’t know what.
 We’ll wait forever.
 Remember, seventy-two years ago?
 You stood over there with your parents on my gravesite.
 You did not even cry or show any emotion.
 Little David just stood there, and I was in the coffin, thanks to you.
 You stupid jerk could not even handle the gun properly!”

 “You’ll wait a very long time for that.
-I’ve been here for 72 years, and I have never seen him.
+I’ve been here for 72 years, and I have never seen God.
 None of us have.
-We are just here in oblivion.
-No God, no relief, just endless boredom.
+We are just here in oblivion: no God, no relief, just endless boredom.
 First, the maggots and the decay, and then the stench.
 That lasts a few years.
 Afterward, only humidity!”